oicr-gsi/shesmu/language.md

 to leave `Dump` clauses in production systems without configuring them and without a performance penalty.

+Since life revolves around inevitably bad data, it's nice to be able to filter out data, similar to `Where`, but collect information about the rejection via monitoring or dumping.
+The `Reject` clause does this:

+    Run fastqc
+      Where workflow == "BamQC 2.7+"
+      Reject file_size == 0 {
+         Monitor bad_bam_qc_results "The number of bad BamQC results in production" {}, Dump ius, path To junk_bamqc_results
+      }
+      With {
+        memory = 4Gi,
+        input = path
+      }

 ## Types
 There are a small number of types in the language, listed below.
 Each has syntax as it appears in the language and a signature that is used for